coin-or/Dip/README.md

 If you are on Linux or OS X, DIP can be installed from source using [coinbrew](https://github.com/coin-or/coinbrew).
-In Windows, there are pre-built binary wheels for DipPy and binaries on [Bintray](https://bintray.com/coin-or/download/Dip).
+In Windows, there are pre-built binary wheels for DipPy and binaries on [Bintray](https://bintray.com/coin-or/download/Dip). for DIP.
 After build and install of DIP, if you are installing DipPy, make sure to set `PKG_CONFIG_PATH` to point to the directory where the `.pc` files are installed (by default, this is in the `lib/pkgconfig` directory in the installation directory).
 You may also need to set either `LD_LIBRARY_PATH` (Linux)